-With successful executions of management services, Kubernetes is an ideal option to manage CI workloads and batch executions; although, it replaces failed containers quickly as per the desire of client and company.
+With successful executions of management services, Kubernetes is an ideal option for managing CI workloads and batch executions, with its ability to replace failed containers quickly based on the requirements of the client.

 7. Horizontal Scaling

-The best thing about Kubernetes is that it needs only a single command to scale up containers or to scale them down while utilizing CLI.
-Otherwise, scaling can also be done via UI facilitated by Kubernetes Dashboard.
+Kubernetes needs only a single command to scale up containers or to scale them down while utilizing CLI.
+Scaling can also be done via UI facilitated by Kubernetes Dashboard.

 8. Automatic Rollbacks & Rollouts

-Kubernetes is successful in rolling out updates and modifications to your application with configuration.
-It ensures that all instances should work in different aspects.
-Even if anything goes wrong, it is are efficient enough to roll back the change for you.
+Kubernetes is successful in rolling out updates and modifications to your application.
+If anything goes wrong, it will automatically roll back the change for you.

 9. User Experience

-Despite the above benefits that Kubernetes offers for the management and orchestration of containers, it has been succeeding in addressing the current challenges of the industry below.
+In addition to the benefits that Kubernetes offers for the management and orchestration of containers, it has also been successful in addressing the current challenges of the industry.

 1. Manage State

 Although the managing state is not a direct application for container management, it is an essential contributing one.
 State-full applications, including caches, databases, and message queues, face challenges; most of them are due to probability.
-The state of shipping has to be maintained in every situation of container processing, including starting, stopping, and replicating.
-The term is challenging to be kept in a multi-cloud and distributed environments.
+The state of shipping has to be maintained throughout every stage of container processing, including starting, stopping, and replicating.
+This state is a challenge since it must be kept in a multi-cloud and distributed environments.

-Kubernetes are solving these issues with maintaining persistent volumes and state-full sets.
-Practically, all of these options are great to cover any unexpected situations.
-However, they are still many of the issues that they are unable to tackle, of course, for the time being.
+Kubernetes is solving these issues by maintaining persistent volumes and state-full sets.
+While these options cover many unexpected situations, many issues remain unresolved for the time being.
 Fortunately, the sheer complexity of orchestration and management of containers often outweighs the advantages in production scenarios handled well by Kubernetes.

-Getting goods secure is a huge deal in the corporate world.
-Regardless of the many advantages offered by containers, they do not have the same level of multi-tenancy and isolation as provided by virtual machines.
-That is why enterprises are more prone towards making containers more secure and safe to ship.
+Security is a huge deal in the corporate world.
+Regardless of the many advantages offered by containers, they do not have the same level of multi-tenancy and isolation provided by virtual machines.
+That is why enterprises prefer to make containers more secure and safer to ship.
 Google’s open-source g-Visor is designed to bring better isolation to boxes that nicely integrate with Kubernetes.